polcak/jsrestrictor/website/content/posts/localportscanning.md

 ![JShelter blocks the scan]({attach}/images/portscan-2_request_blocked.png)

-Firefox contains DNS API, so NBS works flawlessly.
-In Chromium-based browsers, the exact blocking behaviour depends on how quickly a scanning script can fire the requests and the precise destination (IP address or a domain name).
+Firefox contains DNS API, so NBS works flawlessly. <del>In Chromium-based browsers, the exact blocking behaviour depends on how quickly a scanning script can fire the requests and the precise destination (IP address or a domain name).
 Depending on the interaction with DNS, NBS can be side-stepped on Chrome.
 In this case, ThreatMetrix does not try any evasion technique, so
-NBS just works in the case of eBay and ThreatMetrix.
+NBS just works in the case of eBay and ThreatMetrix.</del>

+Update: In 2025, JShelter was forced to migrate to [Manifest v3](/mv3/) and NBS no longer works in Chromium-based browsers as they lack the blocking web request API that is crucial to NBS.